waweruk/shawnmclean.github.io/_posts/2017-09-18-blue-green-deployments-with-octopus-deploy-and-azure-websites-from-tfs.md

 categories: [ALM, DevOps]
 tags: [visual studio, windows azure]
 ---
 This article aim to explain how we can use Octopus Deploy to Automate Deployments to Azure Websites with a single deployment agent (tentacle) using the Blue-Green deployment pattern.
-This infrastructure is being used in my startup <a href="http://grik.ly">Grikly</a> running purely on Azure using the BizSpark subscription, a simple and nice setup for a low cost software development company.
-The same concepts can be used in Enterprise grade systems.

 <strong>Blue-Green</strong> deployments allow us to deploy web applications that require warm up time without any down times.
 This require running 2 instances of production grade environments such as a staging and production.
 We deploy to staging, have it warm up and swap it with production.

 <strong>Octopus Deploy</strong> is a cool deployment tool that suites well in .NET projects.